Pollution in China: Particulates

 Particulates are formed from both primary and secondary pathways.
 Primary sources such as coal combustion, biomass combustion and traffic directly emit particulate matter (PM).
 The emissions from power plants are considerably higher than in other countries, as most Chinese facilities do not employ any flue gas treatment.
 High secondary aerosol (particulates formed through atmospheric oxidation and reactions of gaseous organic compounds) contribution to particulate pollution in China is found.
 According to the U.S. Environmental Protection Agency, such fine particles can cause asthma, bronchitis, and acute and chronic respiratory symptoms such as shortness of breath and painful breathing, and may also lead to premature death.

 According to the World Bank, the Chinese cities with the highest levels of particulate matter in 2004 of those studied were Tianjin, Chongqing, and Shenyang.
 In 2012 stricter air pollution monitoring of ozone and PM2.5 were ordered to be gradually implemented from large cities and key areas to all prefecture-level cities, and from 2015 all prefecture-level or higher cities were included.
 State media acknowledged the role of environmental campaigners in causing this change.
-On one micro-blog service, more than a million mostly positive comments were posted in less than 24 hours although some wondered if the standards would be effectively enforced.
+On one micro-blog service, more than a million mostly positive comments were posted in less than 24 hours, although some wondered if the standards would be effectively enforced.

 The US embassy in Beijing regularly posts automated air quality measurements at @beijingair on Twitter.
-On 18 November 2010, the feed described the PM2.5 AQI (Air Quality Index) as "crazy bad" after registering a reading in excess of 500 for the first time.
+On 18 November 2010, the feed described the PM2.5 AQI (Air Quality Index) as "Crazily bad" after registering a reading in excess of 500 for the first time.
 This description was later changed to "beyond index", a level which recurred in February, October, and December 2011.

 In June 2012, following strongly divergent disclosures of particulate levels between the Observatory and the US Embassy, Chinese authorities asked foreign consulates to stop publishing "inaccurate and unlawful" data.
 Officials said it was "not scientific to evaluate the air quality of an area with results gathered from just only one point inside that area", and asserted that official daily average PM2.5 figures for Beijing and Shanghai were "almost the same with the results published by foreign embassies and consulates".

-By January 2013 the pollution had worsened with official Beijing data showing an average AQI over 300 and readings of up to 700 at individual recording stations while the US Embassy recorded over 755 on 1 January and 800 by 12 January 2013.
+By January 2013 the pollution had worsened, with official Beijing data showing an average AQI of over 300 and readings of up to 700 at individual recording stations; the US Embassy recorded over 755 on 1 January and 800 by 12 January 2013.

-On 21 October 2013, record smog closed the Harbin Airport along with all schools in the area.
+On 21 October 2013, record smog in Northeast China temporarily closed all primary and middle schools in Harbin, as well as Harbin Airport.
 Daily particulate levels of more than 50 times the World Health Organization recommended daily level were reported in parts of the municipality.

-In 2016, Beijing's yearly-average PM2.5 was 73 μg/m3, 9.9% improvement compared to 2015.
+In 2016, Beijing's yearly average PM2.5 was 73 μg/m3, a 9.9% improvement compared to 2015.
 In total, 39 severely polluted days were recorded, 5 fewer compared to 2015.